bad64/Scoreboard/README.md

  Hotkeyed scoreboard for streamers, with a nice green background for chroma keying in OBS or XSplit.
 Windows only, might port it to Linux some other day.

+**COMPILING**
+You will need to edit the Makefile to set up the path to your SDL libraries.
+Other than that, just run `make`.

 **HOW TO USE**

 First, place a font of your choice in the executable folder, and rename it "font.ttf".
 I use [Big Noodle Titling](https://www.dafont.com/bignoodletitling.font), but it should take any TrueType font.